 When you're writing link text, use a phrase that describes what the reader will see after following the link.
+Links should make sense without the surrounding text.
 That can take either of two forms:

-- A description of the linked-to page, capitalized like ordinary text instead of like a title.
+- A description of the destination page, capitalized as ordinary paragraph text.

 Sometimes you have to rework a sentence to include a phrase that makes good link text.

-For more suggestions about best practices for link text, see the article at Webcredible on writing effective link text (but ignore the "no more than four words" rule), and Jed Hartman's blog post on link text.
+For more suggestions about best practices for link text, see Jed Hartman's blog post on link text.

-A couple of specific things to not do in link text:
+A couple of things to keep in mind about link text:

-- Don't use the phrase "click here."
-(It's bad for accessibility and bad for scannability.)
+- Don't use the phrase click here or this document.
+It's bad for accessibility and bad for scannability.